BGSpiegl/GCparagon/README.md

 There are several options available to alter plotting behaviour or to keep intermediate data created during simulation rounds.
 Note that **per default, the tagged BAM file is _NOT_ output**.
 To activate BAM output, use the `--output-bam` flag.
-Be mindful of setting the `--temporary-directory` to a reasonable path! (i.e. high IOPS hardware if available + sufficient storage space available for tagged BAM etc.)
+Be mindful of setting the `--temporary-directory` to a reasonable path!
+(I.e. high IOPS hardware if available + sufficient storage space available for tagged BAM etc.)

 To gain access to the four BAM files used in the publication, go to EGA, create an account and ask for access to dataset [EGAS00001006963].

-To recreate the **tagged** BAM files and matrix visualisations for the three presets and 4 samples from [EGAS00001006963], first download the 2bit version of the reference genome sequence which was used to create the four aligned BAM files.
+To recreate the **tagged** BAM files and matrix visualisations for the three presets and four samples from [EGAS00001006963], first download the 2bit version of the reference genome sequence which was used to create the four aligned BAM files.
 The reference genome used to create the 4 BAM files in plots can be downloaded using the [EXECUTE_reference_download.sh](src/GCparagon/2bit_reference/EXECUTE_reference_download.sh) bash script: